JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/montecarlo_laser_loc.md

 #### Python

-* `import HAL` - to import the HAL (Hardware Abstraction Layer) library class.
+- `import HAL` - to import the HAL (Hardware Abstraction Layer) library class.
 This class contains the functions that receive information from the webcam.
-* `import WebGUI` - to import the WebGUI (Web Graphical User Interface) library class.
+- `import WebGUI` - to import the WebGUI (Web Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
-* `HAL.setW()` - to set the angular velocity.
+- `HAL.setW()` - to set the angular velocity.
-* `HAL.setV()` - to set the linear velocity.
+- `HAL.setV()` - to set the linear velocity.

-* `HAL.getPose3d().x` - to get the X coordinate of the robot.
+- `HAL.getPose3d().x` - to get the X coordinate of the robot.
-* `HAL.getPose3d().y` - to get the Y coordinate of the robot.
+- `HAL.getPose3d().y` - to get the Y coordinate of the robot.
-* `HAL.getPose3d().yaw` - to get the orientation of the robot.
+- `HAL.getPose3d().yaw` - to get the orientation of the robot.

-* `HAL.getOdom().x` - to get the approximated X coordinate of the robot (with noise).
+- `HAL.getOdom().x` - to get the approximated X coordinate of the robot (with noise).
-* `HAL.getOdom().y` - to get the approximated Y coordinate of the robot (with noise).
+- `HAL.getOdom().y` - to get the approximated Y coordinate of the robot (with noise).
-* `HAL.getOdom().yaw` - to get the approximated orientation of the robot (with noise).
+- `HAL.getOdom().yaw` - to get the approximated orientation of the robot (with noise).

-* `HAL.getBumperData().state` - to establish if the robot has crashed or not.
-Returns 1 if the robot collides and 0 if it has not crashed.
+- `HAL.getBumperData().state` - to establish if the robot has crashed or not.
+Returns 1 if the robot collides and 0 if it has not crashed. **DISABLED**: use laser data in the center (90) to get the same result.
-* `HAL.getBumperData().bumper` - if the robot has crashed, it returns 1 when the crash occurs on center of the robot, 0 when it occurs on its right and 2 if the collision is on its left.
+- `HAL.getBumperData().bumper` - if the robot has crashed, it returns 1 when the crash occurs on center of the robot, 0 when it occurs on its right and 2 if the collision is on its left. **DISABLED**: use laser data in the center (90) to get the same result.
-* `HAL.getLaserData()` - to obtain the data of the laser sensor, which consists of 180 pairs of values ​​(0-180º, distance in meters).
+- `HAL.getLaserData()` - to obtain the data of the laser sensor, which consists of 180 pairs of values ​​(0-180º, distance in meters).

-* `WebGUI.showParticles(particles)` - shows the particles on the map.
+- `WebGUI.showParticles(particles)` - shows the particles on the map.
 Accepts a list of particles as an argument.
 Each particle must be a list with [position_x, position_y, angle_in_radians, weight].
 The values must be in gazebo world coordinate system.
-* `WebGUI.showPosition(x, y, yaw)` - shows the estimated user position in the map view in blue.
+- `WebGUI.showPosition(x, y, yaw)` - shows the estimated user position in the map view in blue.
 Accepts a list with [position_x, position_y, angle_in_radians].
 The values must be in gazebo world coordinate system.
 The map view will also show the real position of the robot in red, so you can compare how good your algorithm is.
-* `WebGUI.mapToPose(x, y, yaw)`- converts a map pixel to gazebo world coordinate system position.
+- `WebGUI.mapToPose(x, y, yaw)`- converts a map pixel to gazebo world coordinate system position.
-* `WebGUI.poseToMap(x, y, yaw)`- converts a gazebo world coordinate system position to a map pixel.
+- `WebGUI.poseToMap(x, y, yaw)`- converts a gazebo world coordinate system position to a map pixel.
-* `WebGUI.getMap(url)` - Returns a numpy array with the image data in a 3 dimensional array (R, G, B, A).
+- `WebGUI.getMap(url)` - Returns a numpy array with the image data in a 3 dimensional array (R, G, B, A).
 The image is 1012x1012.
 The instruction to get the map is

 ```python
 array = WebGUI.getMap('/resources/exercises/montecarlo_laser_loc/images/mapgrannyannie.png')